Transgender history in Finland: First Trans Act

 Of the ICD-10's gender identity-related diagnoses only Transsexualism (F64.0) was an acceptable reason to change one's gender marker, and not for example Other gender identity disorders (F64.8).

-Beginning with a 2010 campaign by Seta, reforming the Trans Act was increasingly demanded by it as well as Trasek and Amnesty.
-In 2011 the Finnish equality commissioner said the infertility requirement breached human rights and should be immediately removed.
+In the early 2010s, many non-governmental organizations began to demand reform of the Trans Act.
+LGBT rights organisation Seta demanded a reform in a 2010 campaign, and subsequently Amnesty and Trasek also began to call for reform.
+In 2011 the Finnish equality ombudsman said the infertility requirement breached human rights and should be immediately removed.
 In 2012, after a visit to Finland, the Council of Europe's Commissioner for Human Rights, Nils Muižnieks demanded that the provisions about infertility and being unmarried be removed.

 A workgroup of the Ministry of Social Affairs and Health sat from 2013 to 2014, aiming to investigate a possible reform of the legislation.
 Though its conclusion was criticized as lacking by Seta and Trasek, it proposed abolishing the Trans Act's controversial requirements, as well as suggesting that gender self-determination be looked into.
 It also delivered a draft amendment to the government, which never made it to Parliament.

 Towards the 2023 Trans Act

-Reforming the Trans Act such as to allow adults to self-determine their gender was part of the Rinne and Marin Cabinets' government programmes.
-This was however criticized as lacking because is did not afford self-determination to minors.
+Reforming the Trans Act to allow adults to self-determine their gender was part of the Rinne and Marin Cabinets' government programmes.
+Seta's president, Sakris Kupila, criticized this proposal for not affording self-determination to minors.
 On 5 April 2021, Trans ry, an offshoot of Trasek, started an initiative to reform the Trans Act.
-The initiative demanded self-determination for anyone ages 15 and up, and would have required parental consent for those under.
-The initiative had gathered the 50.000 signatures necessary to be discussed in Parliament by the day after.
-Panda Eriksson, former president of Trans ry, handed the initiative to Parliament on 17 September 2021.
+The initiative demanded self-determination for anyone aged 15 and up, and would have required parental consent for those under.
+The initiative had gathered the 50,000 signatures necessary to be discussed in Parliament by the day after.
+The initiative was set to be handed to Parliament on 25 September 2021.

 The government's proposal was presented to Parliament on 22 September 2022, with the planned age limit of eighteen years.
 It was first debated by the Social Affairs and Health committee; while the bill was successfully sent to the plenary session, the Centre Party voted against it, prompting Prime Minister Sanna Marin to accuse them of violating the government's agreed-upon rules.
 After the National Coalition's demand, the bill was also amended to require at least one year between successive applications, unless an important reason is presented.
 The committee also put forward statements demanding the government investigate and eventually put forward bills on the matters of transgender people in sports and self-determination for trans youth.

 The bill was passed by Parliament on 1 February 2023 with votes 113–69.
 Representatives voted along party lines, except for the government Centre Party and opposition National Coalition, whose votes were split.
-The statement concerning transgender youth also passed.
+Parliament also passed a statement which calls for the government to adjust secondary legislation to further the self-determination of transgender youth.